naye1443/Happy-Citizens/README.md

 # Windows Build

->***First if you have't yet asked the creater of Happy-Citizens for permission to access it, please do so that you can run and host the firebase server.***
+> ***First if you have't yet asked the creater of Happy-Citizens for permission to access it, please do so that you can run and host the firebase server.***

+## installing Vscode

 go here to install [vscode](https://code.visualstudio.com/download).

-Then install Remote Development Extension in vscode so that you can use command
-> `code .`

-to open up VScode in WSL2.
+Open up vscode and install any extensions that you would like.
+Included in the downloaded extensions, install WSL by microsoft.

 ## Installing WSL2 with Ubuntu

 First you want to start off and download wsl2 to your local computer.
 You can do this by this command by entering windows powershell and typing the following command

-> ` wsl -install`
+> ` wsl --install`

 This will install wsl2.